 a) have a track record and reputation of successfully delivering enduring infrastructure programs

-c) are committed to creating an enduring national capability for the benefit for New Zealand science sector
+c) are committed to creating an enduring national capability for the benefit of New Zealand science sector

 d) have the ability to work collaboratively with both domestic and international partners.